Date / time

 Date(s) - 23 November

-We are designing this conference to build both conceptual bridges between topics of gender and violence, and practical ones between their respective research communities.
+We are delighted to to be welcoming Professor Jane Ohlmeyer (TCD) as our keynote speaker, who will address the conference with her research on ‘Widows in Seventeenth-Century Ireland’.This conference to build both conceptual bridges between topics of gender and violence, and practical ones between their respective research communities.
 By asking how gender governs representations, experiences, and meanings of violent episodes in the past, we hope that this conference will offer its participants an opportunity to find common ground and consider new directions.

 Register via our eventbrite page, which also contains a programme for the day: https://www.eventbrite.co.uk/e/gender-and-violence-in-the-early-modern-world-tickets-76783989981

 Location: History Faculty, University of Cambridge, Sidgwick Avenue, Cambridge CB3 9EF